 If you enjoy problem solving, computer science may be the field for you.
 The Computer Science Department at Loyola University Maryland combines an up-to-date curriculum with state-of-the art facilities.
-Classes are small, and all classes are taught by departmental faculty.
+Classes are small (largest course size in our major is 24 students), and all classes are taught by departmental faculty.
 Our faculty enjoy the many opportunities for personal interaction with students.
 Each year several students collaborate with faculty members on research projects.
 The Hauber Fellowship Program supports selected students for on-campus research during summer months.

 Our program is well-respected in the greater Baltimore-Washington area, a technology employment center.
 Our graduates, with a high level of technical competence plus the oral and written communication and thinking skills that result from a vigorous Jesuit, liberal arts education, are sought by employers.
 Other graduates go on to successful graduate study.